gb221/alexjvale/_notes/technological-progress-and-ebitda-margins.md

 -

-So those that first harness changes to the game can gain a significant EBITDA margin advantage over other players, but how long does it last?
+So being first to harness new innovations can mean a significant EBITDA margin advantage over other players, but how long does it last?

-One of the most surprising things about industry is how quickly advantages disappear.
+One of the most surprising things is how quickly, across all industries, advantages disappear.

 They are self-levelling.

-As soon as one airline showed that 747s meant outputting cheaper airfares at the same margins it was clear they were winning.
+As soon as one airline proved that 747s meant outputting cheaper airfares at the same margins it was clear they were winning.
 If other airlines wanted to maintain their positions in the market they had better start also buying 747s.

-The competition is pressured into acquiring the new advantage - or risk death.
+When a new advantage enters the game, the competition is pressured into acquiring it - or risk death.
 Try and name something more persuasive.

+This pattern has happened continually across history.
+Equilibrium times differ but they’re almost always <10 years and don’t particularly correlate with the size of the EBITDA margin gains.

 | Industry | Innovation | Year | Time to equilibrium | EBITDA delta |
 | --- | --- | --- | --- | --- |